 SAT Has Cancelled the Optional Essay and the Subject Tests

-The College Board, the folks behind SAT exams and AP classes, did a little rocking of the testing world recently when they announced the immediate cancellation of the optional essay and the subject tests.
-They followed up that news with the announcement that they will be laying off 14% of their workforce.
+The College Board, the folks behind SAT exams and AP classes, did a little rocking of the testing world in January 2021 when they announced the immediate cancellation of the optional essay and the subject tests.

 SAT Optional Essay

 The optional essay has slowly fallen out of use by universities.
 Admissions folks believe they can size up the writing ability of an applicant by relying on the course rigor, grades, and application essay(s) submitted without the results from one essay written on one Saturday.
 Students were often confused about whether or not to buy access to the essay section.
 Really, this is good news from the SAT.
-(We’ll have to see how ACT responds.
-They’ve been put in kind of an awkward position in the “testing wars.”)
+(We’ll have to see if ACT follows suit at some point.)

 SAT Subject Tests